-- Given a graph G = (V,E), does the graph contain a Hamiltonian path? - Given a set of numbers, can be divide them into two groups such that their sum are the same ?
+- Given a graph G = (V, E), does the graph contain a Hamiltonian path ? - Given a set of numbers, can we divide them into two groups such that the sum of each group are the same ? - Given an integer x, is x a composite number ?